My theme shows up slow, is that bad?

 However, when looking at aggregated data across multiple websites, the theme code has the highest correlation to store performance.

 All of the data reported here is publicly available through HTTPArchive and the Chrome User Experience Report (CrUX) via BigQuery.
-Information about whether a website is on Shopify and which theme it uses comes from HTTPArchive.
+Information about whether a website is on Shopify, which theme it uses, and the distribution of theme versions comes from HTTPArchive.
 That data is then joined with CrUX to obtain real-user performance metrics from sessions in Chrome browsers.
-You can find and review the query in this site's source code.

-.
-In addition, I currently filter out any theme with less than 50 origins for the latest month.
+No, not all themes are included.
+Themes must be in the Shopify theme store and have at least 1 origin (website) in HTTP Archive in the latest month's data to show up in the all themes page.
 So new, growing themes can be included, but older diminishing ones will be dropped even if they have data in earlier months.

-Note that not all websites are included in the Chrome User Experience report so the number of origins is not equal to the number of installs.
+Note that not all websites are included in HTTP Archive and the Chrome User Experience report so the number of origins is not equal to the number of theme installs.
 Learn more about the eligibility for inclusion.
-Another thing to keep in mind that most ecommerce traffic is on mobile devices.
-Most themes have fewer origins in the desktop data which is also subject to the minimum of 50 origins.

 Which pages were included?
 Can I see data split out by page type or template (e.g., home, product, collection)?